Customs duties (tariffs)

 - Topic: taxes

-EU duty tariffs are set out in the Combined Nomenclature (CN), which is an Annex to the Council Regulation (EEC) No 2658/87 on the tariff and statistical nomenclature and on the Common Customs Tariff.
-CN shall be updated annually and published in the Official Journal of the European Union.
-In 2021, CN set out in the Commission Implementing Regulation (EU) 2020/1577 applies.
+The EU’s MFN rates of customs duties are set out in the Combined Nomenclature (CN), which is an annually updated Annex to the Council Regulation (EEC) No 2658/87 on the tariffs and statistical nomenclature and on the Common Customs Tariff.
+CN 2022 is set out in the Commission Implementing Regulation 2021/1832 of 12 October 2021.

 The anti-dumping and countervailing duty rates are set out on a case-by-case basis in the regulations of the European Commission, for example, Commission Implementing Regulation (EU) 2022/72 of 18 January 2022 imposing definitive countervailing duties on imports of optical fibre cables originating in China.

 The preferential duty rates are set out in trade agreements, for example, in the EU-Canada Comprehensive Economic and Trade Agreement.
 The rules of calculation of EU GSP rates are set out in the Regulation (EU) No 978/2012 of the European Parliament and of the Council of 25 October 2012.

 Where can be the rates found (is there an online tool)?

 The rates of all the types of EU duties can be found online in the Integrated Tariff of the EU (TARIC).
 It is a multilingual and multifunctional database integrating all measures relating to EU customs tariff as well as commercial and agricultural legislation.